 If you took a more balanced approach and invested roughly 50% in stocks and 50% in bonds/cash, we estimate the odds that this portfolio will last 25 years is about 90%.1

 So what should you do?
 Remember that even though you can’t control the market, you can control your investment strategy decisions.
 We believe there are quite a few actions you can take.

 For a 65-year-old couple, there's a 50% chance that one spouse will live past age 90 and a 20% chance one spouse will live past age 95.² One of the best ways to ensure your money lasts as long as you need it is to plan on living longer than you think.

 While growth is still important in retirement, short-term market declines – especially early on – can pose a serious risk to your retirement strategy.
 Having too much in stocks and growth investments can be just as risky as having too little.
 The key is achieving balance.

 In addition to paying for everyday expenses, having cash on hand can help provide a source of “ready money” during market declines.
-After factoring in outside income like Social Security, we recommend having cash to cover at least a year’s worth of current expenses, plus three to five years’ worth of expenses in investments like short-term bonds or CDs.
+After factoring in outside income like Social Security, we recommend having cash to cover at least a year’s worth of current expenses, plus three to five years’ worth of expenses in investments like short-term bonds or GICs.
 That way, you aren’t selling long-term investments when they’re down in value.
 Instead, you are providing them opportunity to recover.